Be Kind: Restaurant patrons lift servers' spirits with generous tips

-PALMERTON, Pennsylvania (WPVI) -- Regulars at a Lehigh Valley restaurant are helping to lift servers' spirits.
+PALMERTON, Pennsylvania (WPVI) -- A group of regulars at a Lehigh Valley restaurant are helping to lift servers' spirits.

 Erin McGinley was surprised when a group of familiar customers at Joey B's in Palmerton, Pennsylvania left behind three generous tips.
 The largest one was $1,000 on a $60 bill.

-Attached to the receipt was a note that read "Cheers to a better year."
+Attached to the receipt was a note that read "Cheers to a better year," she said.

 RELATED: 6abc's 'Be Kind' - Send us your submissions